MrKeveen/Sales-Analysis/README.md

 - Data loading and inspection.
 - There were no missing values.
 - Data cleaning and formatting.
-- I created a new column called "Profit."
-I did this by subtracting the "shipping fee" from the "revenue."
+- I created two new columns called "Profit." and "Day of the Week".
+I "Profit column" by subtracting the "shipping fee" from the "revenue."
+And the "Day of the Week" by using the "Weekday" and "Text" functions.

 ### Exploratory Data Analysis

+1. Total Revenue?
+2. Average shipping cost?
+3. Total number of orders?
-1. Top 5 products by category?
+4. Top 10 products by Revenue?
-2. Top 5 products by region?
+5. Top 10 products categories by quantities sold?
-3. Lowest 2 products by region and category
-4. Which products are the top sellers?
+6. Total orders by days of the week?
+7. Shipping company with the quantity shipped?
+8. City with Highest Revenue
+9. Salesperson with the highest Revenue

 ### Data Analysis
 Excel Pivot Table is used in the analysis.